Pak-Pek-Pik/Cyber-countermeasure-scoring-model-control-and-visualisation/README.md

 ### A note on the data

 The original dataset comes from an internal risk assessment and is not published.
-The figures in this repository contain aggregate quantities only: no countermeasure name, no asset and no vulnerability appears in them.
+The figures in this repository contain aggregate quantities only.
 ---

 ## Français